Matjiesfontein: Logans refreshment station

 Originally, Matjiesfontein was only a small depot and farm, however a Scotsman by the name of James Douglas Logan, who was superintendent of this stretch of railway, bought land at Matjiesfontein, moved there because of his weak chest, and opened a refreshment station for the passing trains.
 This was so successful that the business soon formed the nucleus of a growing village.
 Logan was unintentionally very influential in South African history as he had secured the catering contract for the railways through his friend in parliament, James Sivewright, and discovery of the corruption involved led to the fall of the first government of Prime Minister Cecil Rhodes in 1893.
 Logan was also considered to be one of the founding fathers of South African cricket.

 Development and layout

 A town was laid out in the 1880s, and formally purchased in 1968 to be preserved for its Victorian charm.
 The whole town was declared a National Monument on 12 September 1975, the railway station on 15 December 1989 and the cemetery on 23 September 1994.
 The cemetery houses the graves of British Army Major-General Andrew Wauchope (1846–1899) and English cricketer George Lohmann (1865–1901).
 In 2022, a new ground station for NASA's lunar exploration program was announced to be under construction in Matjiesfontein, scheduled to come online in 2025.

 Location and surrounds

-The town of Matjiesfontein is located 27 km west of Laingsburg and 54 km east of Touwsrivier.
+The town of Matjiesfontein is located 27 km west of Laingsburg and 54 km east of Touwsrivier on the N1 national route.
 The surrounding Karoo region is a flat, sparsely populated semi-desert.
 Matjiesfontein has a healthy climate for people with lung complaints, and was once home to a Victorian spa and health resort.